Townsend-Lab-Yale/massprf-protein-coloring/README.md

 rgb1 and rgb2: vectors of size 3, corresponding to a rgb value for coloring the selection intensity.
 Defaults red and blue

+midColor: vector of size 3, optional, corresponding to an rgb value.
+A midpoint color for a gradient between rgb1 and 2.
+Defaults none (i.e. 2 color gradient)

 bins: how many equally spaced apart color categories you want to use for your data.
 Defaults 100